dulvui/simondalvai.org/src/content/games/ball2box/index.md

 repo = "https://github.com/dulvui/ball2box"
 +++

-Can you get all three stars in all levels?
-Swipe to toss the ball and hit the box in over 100 levels.
-Only one finger needed so it's the perfect game for school or other boring tasks during your day.
+Swipe to shoot the ball into the box in <b>over 100 levels</b> with only one finger.
-Like basketball but with one finger!
-Get it now and start dunking.
+Can you get all three stars on all levels?

+🕹️ <b>100+</b> levels and more coming soon...
+🌈 <b>20+<b> different styled balls to collect
+📡 Offline game: No internet connection needed
+📺 No ads - Distraction free
+💸 No In-App purchases
+🕵️‍♀️ Privacy friendly: No user tracking
+🛑 No permissions needed

+Created with Godot Engine 3